Robb Nen: Major League career

 The Giants, the National League wild card team, and the Anaheim Angels, the American League wild card team, played a seven-game series in which Nen earned two saves.
-Behind the pitching of starter Russ Ortiz, the Giants appeared to be cruising to an easy 5–0 victory and their first World Series title since 1954 (when they were still the New York Giants).
+Behind the pitching of starter Russ Ortiz, the Giants appeared to be cruising to an easy 5–0 victory in the critical Game 6 of 2002 World Series and their first World Series title since 1954 (when they were still the New York Giants).
 In the seventh inning, however, Ortiz ran into trouble and was relieved by Felix Rodríguez.
 Rodriguez then gave up a three-run home run to the Angels' Scott Spiezio.

 The Angels tacked on another run in the eighth with a lead-off home run by Darin Erstad.
 After two more runners reached base safely in the eighth, Nen came in to relieve Tim Worrell and try to protect what was now a shaky one-run Giants lead.
-But Nen was unable to shut down the Angels' surge and gave up a two-run double to eventual series MVP Troy Glaus, which put the Angels ahead by one run.
+Nen was unable to shut down the Angels' surge, and gave up a two-run double to eventual series MVP Troy Glaus, which put the Angels ahead by one run.
 They hung on to win the game, and won the series following a win the next day.
 Nen pitched with full awareness that he was likely jeopardizing his career and remains admired by Giants' fans for his self-sacrifice.
 It was, in fact, his final appearance.
 The eight save opportunities (with seven saved) in one postseason is a record, tied in 2015 by Jeurys Familia; the seven saves ties the mark with five other pitchers (John Wetteland, Troy Percival, Brad Lidge, Koji Uehara and Greg Holland).

 During the next two seasons, Nen spent time rehabilitating from three surgeries for a torn rotator cuff that he had aggravated during the middle of the 2002 season.
 The tear went through 40 to 75% of his right shoulder.
 When his contract with the Giants ended after the 2004 season, Nen filed for free agency but was not picked up by any team.

 On February 20, 2005, Nen formally announced his retirement.
 He is the all-time saves leader for the Giants with 206 saves.
 His locker was maintained throughout the 2003 and 2004 seasons as he last left it and was formally retired in 2005, but his jersey continued to hang in the locker room both at home and on the road.
 He would have a day dedicated to him in San Francisco at their home park (known at the time as SBC Park) on July 9 of that year; he noted at the time of his retirement that he had no regrets for how his career ended.